504Engineering/Project_0000/README.md

     - 4/4/2022: Designed the first prototype of the base tilting mechanism.
                 Using 3 planetary gearboxes to increase torque.
                 Using a bevel gear system to translate the axis of rotation by 90 degrees.
+    - 4/5/2022: 3D printed the base tilting mechanism.
+Assembly of the base system is waiting on arrival of funds for ordering parts.